-Chapter 5 of Inner Leadership asks us to spend time identifying our purpose and values.
-This might seem like a distraction from the urgent priorities we all face, but the chapter argues that knowing our purpose and values will bring stability and direction in a time of change.
+Spending time to identify our purpose and values might seem like a distraction from the urgent priorities we all face.
+But in a time of change, knowing our purpose and values will bring stability and direction.

 Steve Jobs was an imperfect human being like the rest of us.
-But in his short life he managed to achieve more of the goals he set himself than most of us do.
+But in his short life he achieved more of the goals he set himself than many of us do.

 In his famous 2005 Stanford commencement address, Steve summarised the philosophy his life experience had taught him.
 He didn’t use the words ‘values’ or ‘purpose’.
 Instead he talked about ‘love’, ‘inner voice’, ‘heart’, and ‘intuition’.
 Here is what he had to say: